In any organization, there is a way of making hierarchy in order to ensure smooth organizing of work to drive the business.

 The primary objective of the Decentralization structure in any business is to reduce the amount of burden and responsibility equally among lower and middle management.

-Therefore, it is equally important to also know, that Decentralization is quite important for any organization that is looking to systematically distribute the authority among the hierarchy.
+Therefore, it is equally important also to know that Decentralization is essential for any organization looking to systematically distribute authority among the hierarchy.

-Thus, it is required to understand that Decentralization plays a very important role in any organization and adequate information should be identified about it.
+Thus, it is required to understand that Decentralization plays a vital role in any organization, and adequate information should be identified about it.

 Main Differences Between Centralization and Decentralization

-Although both Centralization and Decentralization are important for an organization.
-However, Centralization and Decentralization have a lot of differences with respect to decision making, power and authority delegation.
+Although both Centralization and Decentralization are essential for an organization, however, Centralization and Decentralization have a lot of differences with respect to decision-making, power and authority delegation.

-- The flow of communication is vertical in centralization organization structure, whereas it is quite open and free in Decentralization.
+- The flow of communication is vertical in the centralization organization structure, whereas it is pretty open and accessible in Decentralization.

-- Decision-making process is faster in Decentralization whereas it is slower in Centralization
+- The decision-making process is faster in Decentralization, whereas it is slower in Centralization.

-- Centralization is more suitable for small-sized firms whereas Decentralization is suited more for large-sized firms.
+- Centralization is more suitable for small firms, whereas Decentralization suits large firms.

 - https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1467-6486.1992.tb00674.x